mattnickerson993/orm/README.md

 - order_by -- returns and queryset ordered by stated args.
 - count -- returns an integer counting all values in queryset

+* prepending '-' to an order by argument will sort in descending order (ie '-id')

 ```
 # examples of chaining